From Cannings model to Brownian motion conditioned on local time profile: Introduction

-\end{enumerate} \end{enumerate} \textit{Remark.} Condition~\ref{assump2} in \eqref{H1} ensures that the contribution to the rescaled population size from the very early and very late generations---near the beginning and near extinction---is negligible.
+where $(m)_k := m(m-1)\cdots(m-k+1)$ denotes the falling factorial. \end{enumerate} \begin{remark*} \begin{itemize} \item Condition~\ref{assump2} in \eqref{H1} ensures that the contribution to the rescaled population size from the very early and very late generations---near the beginning and near extinction---is negligible.
 Combined with \ref{assump1}, this yields the convergence of the rescaled total population size:

-Condition~\ref{assump3} in \eqref{H1} ensures that the function
+\item Condition~\ref{assump3} in \eqref{H1} ensures that the function

-extends continuously to \(s=0\), and hence defines a continuous profile.
+defines a continuous profile.
 As will be seen in Theorem~\ref{main}, the limiting object involves Brownian motion conditioned on the local time profile $\ell^\sigma$.
-Hence condition~\ref{assump3} rules out the pathological case we would otherwise have to handle—conditioning on a profile whose value at the origin fails to converge.
+Condition~\ref{assump3} ensures that this conditioning profile has well-defined endpoint values.
+In many applications, $\sigma_n$ is taken to be constant (and hence so is $\sigma$), in which case \ref{assump3} is automatically satisfied. \item To clarify the meaning of condition~\eqref{eq:liminf}, note first that uniformly for $\delta n \le s \le h(q_n)-\delta n$,